Connor Wong Player Props: Red Sox vs. Angels

 Angels Pitching Rankings

-- The pitching staff for the Angels has a collective 8.2 K/9, which ranks 23rd in MLB.
+- The pitching staff for the Angels has a collective 8.4 K/9, which ranks 20th in the league.

-- The Angels' 3.70 team ERA ranks fifth among all MLB pitching staffs.
+- The Angels have a 3.52 team ERA that ranks fifth among all league pitching staffs.

-- The Angels give up the fourth-fewest home runs in baseball (10 total, 0.8 per game).
+- Angels pitchers combine to allow the fourth-fewest home runs in baseball (11 total, 0.8 per game).

-- Sandoval (1-0) pitches for the Angels to make his third start of the season.
+- The Angels are sending Anderson (1-0) to the mound for his third start of the season.

-- The lefty last pitched on Saturday against the Toronto Blue Jays, when he tossed six innings, allowing one earned run while giving up six hits.
+- The left-hander last appeared on Sunday against the Toronto Blue Jays, when he went 4 2/3 innings, allowing five earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.